 1. State the focus of the session and its relevance to the ASTE membership

-Our comprehensive workshop session focuses on the demonstration of 4 course modules that have been developed by the Tuskegee partnership.
+Our comprehensive workshop session focuses on the demonstration of four course modules that have been developed by the Tuskegee partnership.
 Workshop participants will wear their “student hats”, and will experience hands-on, several middle grades science concepts covered by these four modules.
-In addition, presentations by the partnership’s educational research and evaluation teams whose focus is to investigate the impact of these modules on the science teaching process, will describe student learning outcomes and changes in teacher instructional practices.

 Our proposed session is relevant to the ASTE membership and its mission which is to promote excellence in science teacher education through scholarship and innovation to prepare and provide professional development for teachers of science at all grade levels.
 The exclusive teaching resources developed by the Tuskegee partnership are exciting, innovative and cutting edge efforts by adopting “beyond the commonplace approaches” to address science teaching and learning challenges in the most challenging region of the country, the Black Belt of Alabama, which is also referred to as the “Third World of America”.